morrownr/USB-WiFi/README.md

 WPA3 supported: yes
 Power requirement: Heavy load: ~400 mA
 ```
-Review by Nick - The Alfa AWUS036ACHM is a good product.
+Review by Nick - The Alfa AWUS036ACHM is a very good product.
 It is mid-priced, well made and works well in managed mode, master mode and monitor mode.
 It runs cool and has exceptional range.
-It shows good link quality and signal level even in difficult situations where other adapters lose connection.
-Overall, it is a very solid performer but remember, it is an AC600, USB2 class adapter so if you need really fast speed, go back up the page.
-It is fast enough to satify most users and use cases and will for a long time.
+It shows good link quality and signal level even in difficult situations where other adapters would drop the connection.
+Overall, it is a solid performer.
 Recommended.

 --- Various links to additional adapters that are based on the mt7610u chipset ---